novoalab/EpiNano/README.md

 * *EpiNano-SVM* can be run in standalone mode (i.e. no need of wild-type) using either pre-trained models for a given RNA modification.
 However, we should note that using a matched control (e.g. KO or KD) is still highly recommended, due to the noisy nature of direct RNA sequencing reads, which are 'error'-rich.
 To use pre-trained models, your data should be base-called with the SAME base-calling algorithm and version (e.g. Guppy 3.1.5).

+* This version now include modules for visualization of your RNA modification predictions

 **EpiNano 1.1** - a new and slim version, written in python3 has been  released, which is available [here](https://github.com/enovoa/EpiNano/releases).

 *  Includes pre-trained m6A models base-called with *Albacore* version 2.1.7.